Our horses mental and physical well-being is just as important to us as our own.

 For the oldies we have a heat lamp to ease their aches and pains during the winter months.

 All the horses are regularly put over our weigh bridge to check their condition.
 It is important for us to monitor the horses weights in order to administer the correct doses of wormer or any medications and help us to provide them with appropriate supplements to their diet.
 It also helps us to spot any sudden changes or weight which could be crucial in spotting medical problems early.
 We have regular visits from our vet and horse dentist.
 We work closely with our farrier to provide the best hoof care for individual horses, and as a result some of our horses do not wear shoes.
 We monitor and record how much exercise every horse is getting on a daily basis, in order that we can ensure that it is appropriate for that individuals needs.
 We impose weight limits for riders.
-These are individual to each horse, but also variable depending on the age, health and fitness of the horse in question.
+These are individual to each horse, but also variable depending on the age, health and fitness of the horse in question, and the level of work expected.

 Our youngstock, and horses donated to us or purchased are assessed and trained using natural horsemanship methods.
 Where possible we aim to educate the public to use calm and sympathetic methods in their riding and handling of the horses.
 Many of our horses are trained for more than one discipline.
 For example western riding, vaulting, carriage driving, or side saddle in addition to dressage and jumping.
 This adds variety to their lives and helps to prevent boredom.
 It also allows us to see where an individual horse's strengths and interests lie, so that we are able to chose work to suit the individual character of each animal.
 It is interesting for the horses to learn new things, so we continue their education, and give them plenty of opportunity to try out new experiences to enrich their lives.
+We offer continuous training for our staff, and take part in CPD ourselves, so why wouldn't we want to do the same for our horses?

 You can see more images of our horses relaxing when they are not at work by visiting our Facebook page.